pablo8954/SGX-Research-Scrapped-Code/README.md

 # SGX-Research
-SGX-Research documents all files and work related to SGX Research at Texas A&M.
+SGX-Research documents files and work related to SGX Research at Texas A&M.

 # research_timer.cpp
 research_timer.cpp is a script which times function execution.
 Additionally, the